Salary: See Position Description

 All application materials must be received by the Priority Screening Date in order to be considered during the initial screening.
 Applications received after this date may be considered thereafter at the discretion of the college until the position is filled.

-Under the direction of Maintenance & Operations Management; this position acts as a lead and performs skilled and semi-skilled horticultural maintenance operations and routine grounds maintenance including the upkeep of variety of athletic fields.
+Under the direction of the Gardening Services Supervisor, performs skilled and semi-skilled horticultural maintenance operations and routine grounds maintenance.
 All reasonably related duties are included.

 College of Marin strives to embrace diversity in all forms: it strives to be an Inclusive community that fosters an open, enlightened and productive environment and demonstrates sensitivity to and respect for a diverse population.